Rolands-Laucis/Socio/demos/basic/readme.md

 * ```npm i```
 * ```npm run demo```

-Should start the express webserver and print out its url, that you can visit on your fav browser to begin the interactive demo.
+This should start the express webserver and print out its url, that you can visit on your fav browser to begin the interactive demo.

 * Visi the URL on one or multiple tabs or browser instances.
 * Then press the big INSERT button, which will insert a new row into the DB on the users table.